openDSLM/opendslm-deamon/README.md

 * ⚠️ The HTTP server ships without TLS/authentication or request throttling.
 Run it on trusted networks only, ideally behind a reverse proxy that enforces authentication and size limits.
-* ⚠️ MJPEG streaming (`/preview/stream`) supports a single client at a time; new connections are rejected until the previous viewer disconnects.
+* ⚠️ MJPEG streaming (`/preview/stream`) is disabled by default and intended only for debugging.
+Start with `--enable-mjpeg-stream` if you really need it (single-client only; heavy on bandwidth/CPU).
 * ⚠️ CinemaDNG video mode remains **experimental** and is **not** considered working yet.
 The daemon writes every RAW frame to disk, expects you to manage clip directories manually, and may drop frames—treat it as a preview only.